nourihouman/Customert-Churn-Analysis/README.md

 ## 📊 Dataset

-**Customer-Churn-Records.csv** — Bank customer data with 10,000 records.
+**Customer-Churn-Records.csv** — The dataset used in this study is the Bank Customer Churn dataset sourced from Kaggle (Kollipara, n.d.), containing 10,000 records across 18 variables including demographic, financial, and behavioural attributes.

 | Feature | Description |
 |---|---|